 The Bahamas provide the ideal vacation destination for those looking for the quintessential Caribbean island experience.
 With warm, strong trade winds and air temperatures averaging near 26ºC year round, sailors from around the world flock to these beautiful islands to experience their very own private bareboat yacht charter.

-Unlike her Caribbean neighbors, the Bahamas were not formed by volcanic activity.
-Instead of towering peaks and volcanic craters, you will find low sandy islands, plenty of palm trees and quiet uninhabited cays that you are hop between at your own pace.
+Unlike her Caribbean neighbours, the Bahamas were not formed by volcanic activity.
+Instead of towering peaks and volcanic craters, you will find low sandy islands, plenty of palm trees and quiet uninhabited cays that you can hop between at your own pace.
 Enjoy stunning views from Elbow Cay, discover the boat building heritage of Man-O-War Cay, or explore the former pirate haven at Green Turtle Cay and its lively beach bars.
-You can try bone fishing at Little Harbor, stroll the kong stretch of sands at Great Guana Cay or find out why Treasure Cay is voted one of the world’s most beautiful beaches.
+You can try bone fishing at Little Harbour, stroll the long stretch of sands at Great Guana Cay or find out why Treasure Cay is voted one of the world’s most beautiful beaches.

 The Bahamas enjoys trade winds year-round between 5-20 knots, which provide steady, warm temperatures.